Phobias

 Other common phobias include: having a fear of driving over specific things such as bridges (fear of heights) or driving through tunnels (Claustrophobia).
 Or, a fear of leaving the house or being in open or public spaces (Agoraphobia).
 Note.
 A fear of having a Panic Attack is different to a specific phobia – but it is also treatable (see here).

-Treatments for phobias, trauma and anxiety are very effective and include Exposure (ERP), Cognitive Behaviour Therapy (CBT), and Acceptance & Commitment Therapy (ACT).
+Because avoidance maintain anxiety, both Self-Help and therapist-led treatments exist.
+There are many Self-Help articles in my Resource Section.
+Therapist-led treatments for phobias, trauma and anxiety are also very effective and include Exposure and Response Prevention (ERP), Eye-Movement & Desensitization Therapy (EMDR Therapy), Cognitive Behaviour Therapy (CBT), and Acceptance & Commitment Therapy (ACT).
 Read more about these treatments here.

 Resources

-- Calm yourself with this powerful breathing technique
+- Calm yourself immediately, with this powerful breathing technique

 - Learn about your Brain’s 3 Emotion Regulation Systems